 One of the things we’re most proud of here at Funnel Clarity is the pedigree of our training content.
-We analyzed many, many years of field research and data-and identified statistically significant best practices from successful sales interactions.
+We analyzed many, many years of field research and data-and identified statistically significant best practices from successful sales interactions, including cold calling.
 Those best practices became the strategies and tactics that we teach our clients.

 While we help sellers improve in every part of the sales funnel, here are four prospecting techniques discovered from over 100,000 cold calls.

-You may be surprised to learn that a successful cold call often begins with speaking to switchboards and admins.
+You may be surprised to learn that successful cold calling often begins with speaking to switchboards and admins.
 The best prospectors don’t view people in these positions as an impediment or a gatekeeper to their prospects, instead, they leverage them to the fullest.

 (Side note: It’s important to note that switchboards and admins hold different areas of responsibility, and thus require a different approach.)

-In addition to speaking with switchboards and admins to gather information, doing extensive pre-call research is invaluable.
+In addition to speaking with switchboards and admins to gather information, doing extensive pre-call research is invaluable to successful cold calling.

 The modern buyer is contacted more than ever through a variety of channels.
 It has never been more of a challenge for prospectors to break through vendor noise and grab the attention of the prospect.
-The most effective way to do this, is to show your prospect that you’ve done your homework on them or their company before reaching out.
+The most effective way to do this is to show your prospect that you’ve done your homework on them or their company before reaching out by cold calling.